11ty/11ty-website/src/docs/plugins/rss.md

 };
 ```

+{% callout "info", "md" %}Do keep in mind that _escaping_ HTML content is a feature provided as [part of Nunjucks](https://mozilla.github.io/nunjucks/templating.html#autoescaping).
+Moving to another template language may require a different option for escaping (for example, [`html-entities`](https://www.npmjs.com/package/html-entities)).{% endcallout %}

 ### Deprecated Filters

 * `rssLastUpdatedDate`, poorly named (works with Atom and JSON feeds, not RSS).
 Use `getNewestCollectionItemDate | dateToRfc3339` instead.